Theory of viscoelastic adhesion and friction: Results and Discussion

 Fig. \ref{fig2} reports the friction coefficients $\mu$, $\mu_{a}$, $\mu_{0}$, $\mu_{a}+\mu_{0}$, and the dimensionless eccentricity $\tilde{e}=ke$ as functions of the dimensionless sliding speed $\zeta=kv\tau$, at given dimensionless pressure $\tilde{p}_{\infty}=2p_{\infty}/(E_{0}^{\ast}kh)=0.1$, with $E_{0}^{\ast}=E_{0}/\left( 1-\nu^{2}\right) $, Poisson ratio $\nu=0.5$, $E_{\infty}/E_{0}=10$, and dimensionless adhesion energy $\tilde{\gamma }=2\gamma/\left( E^{\ast}\lambda\right) =0.003$.
 Fig. \ref{fig2} clearly confirms that at small values of the dimensionless speed $\zeta$, the dominant contribution to friction arises from adhesion hysteresis, i.e., $\mu\approx \mu_{a}$ (small-scale viscoelasticity, regime I).
 In the intermediate range of speeds (regime II), the real frictional behavior is strongly enhanced by the combined presence of adhesion hysteresis and bulk viscoelasticity, which leads to an overall friction coefficient $\mu$ significantly greater than the sum of the adhesive friction coefficient $\mu_{a}$ and the adhesiveless friction coefficient $\mu_{0}$.
 In such conditions, the value of the friction coefficient $\mu$ may rise up to almost two times the values $\mu_{a}+\mu_{0} $.
 The latter result confirms the fundamental role of adhesion in determining the frictional performance of viscoelastic materials, as for example in the case of grip and handling performance of racing tires \cite{Sharp2016}.
 We stress that, in regime II, there is no possibility to separate the small and the large scales viscoelastic losses.
 Models based on such an assumption fall short in predicting the frictional and adhesive behavior of polymeric materials in the intermediate range of sliding velocities, as observed by Grosch in Ref. \cite{Grosch1963} (see Figs. 7-10 therein), and also pointed out by Roberts \cite{roberts1979}.
 In agreement with Grosch's observations, the trend of the overall friction coefficient $\mu$ (Fig. \ref{fig2}), presents a hump localized where the maximum adhesive friction $\mu_{a}$ occurs (low velocity side).
 As the velocity is increased, a maximum of $\mu$ is then observed at dimensionless speed $\zeta$ close to $1$, at which the adhesiveless friction coefficient $\mu_{0}$ also takes its maximum.
+We note that the contribution of adhesion to friction can also occur from processes related to molecules binding-stretching-detaching cycles \cite{tiwari}, which are not included in the present treatment.